bowen-gao/ProFSA/README.md

 `/home/hongxin/code/profsa/profsa_git/container_home` does not exist in your machine.
 Create? [yes]:
 ```

 After `Creating xxx ... done`, the environment is ready.
-You can run the following command to enter the container:
+You can run the following command to go inside the container:

 ```bash
 make in